fedspendingtransparency/openbeta/_concepts/data-download.md

 headline: Data Download

 copy:
-  - text: Below is an idea on how to select data for download.
+  - text: Below is an idea on how to download all the data.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.

 discussion_title: "Discussion suggestions:"

 discussion_bullet_points:
-- Does the layout and information help you complete your tasks?
+- Does the layout help you complete your tasks?
-- Is there anything that should be removed from the layout?
+- Is it important to download subs with the primes?
-- Are the labels and terminology appropriate?
+- Are the labels appropriate?
-- Are the groupings of data sensible?
+- Is downloading by Fiscal Year important?
 - What do you like and dislike?

 tabs_required: yes